Nielspace/The-Dairy-Of-Jane/README.md

-# The Dairy Of Jan
+# The Dairy Of Jane.

 Building a website using Django and React.